Geological Survey, Interior.

 Start Supplemental Information

 We are soliciting comments on the proposed ICR that is described below.
-We are especially interested in public comment addressing the following issues: (1) Is the collection necessary for USGS to perform its duties, including whether the information is useful; (2) the accuracy of the agency's estimate of the burden of the proposed collection of information; (3) ways to enhance the quality, usefulness, and clarity of the information to be collected; and (4) how to minimize the burden of this collection on the respondents, including through the use of information technology.
+We are especially interested in public comment addressing the following issues: (1) Is the collection necessary to the proper functions of the USGS; (2) will this information be processed and used in a timely manner; (3) is the estimate of burden accurate; (4) how might the USGS enhance the quality, utility, and clarity of the information to be collected; and (5) how might the USGS minimize the burden of this collection on the respondents, including through the use of information technology.

 Comments that you submit in response to this notice are a matter of public record.
-We will include or summarize each comment in our request to OMB to approve this ICR.
+We will include or Start Printed Page 35525summarize each comment in our request to OMB to approve this ICR.
 Before including your address, phone number, email address, or other personal identifying information in your comment, you should be aware that your entire comment—including your personal identifying information—may be made publicly available at any time.
-While you may ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.
+While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.